 Victoria is the capital of the province of British Columbia on the Pacific coast of Canada.
 Situated on the southern tip of Vancouver Island, Victoria is popular as a day-trip destination for visitors to (the city of) Vancouver.
 I’m one of those visitors – prior to my last visit, I’d been to Victoria several times on a day-trip from Vancouver.
 It’s one of my favourite things to do in Vancouver: jump on the ferry to Victoria in the morning and fly back to Vancouver by sea-plane in the late-afternoon.
 However, on my most recent trip, I decided to drive there from Vancouver and spend a few days in Victoria (map).
 I took the ferry that leaves from Tsawwassen (about an hour’s drive from downtown Vancouver) to Swartz Bay near Victoria.
 The journey on the ferry is gorgeous, especially when it slowly winds its way around the scenic Gulf Islands.
-I then spent three lovely days exploring Victoria and its surroundings, and quickly concluded that there are more things to do in Victoria than I thought!
+I then spent three days exploring Victoria and its surroundings, and quickly concluded that there are more things to do in Victoria, B.C. than I thought!
 Here are my recommendations:

-Things to do in Victoria, B.C.
+What to do in Victoria, B.C.

 Stroll around the historic centre – Victoria was named after Britain’s Queen Victoria in the mid-19th century and is one of the oldest cities in the Pacific Northwest.
 The historic centre hugs a beautiful harbour (the Inner Harbour) and boasts stunning examples of 19th century Victorian/Neo-baroque architecture.
 As you stroll around the harbour, your attention will immediately be drawn to the stately Empress Hotel and the Parliament buildings.
 A few blocks away, you’ll find the Gothic-style Christ Church Cathedral.
 A lovely street to explore is Government Street which starts near the Empress Hotel.
 Keep walking until you hit Chinatown, the second-oldest Chinatown in North America (after San Francisco).
 If you love tea, drop by the Silk Road store which houses an incredible collection of teas!